Analyzing Kontoor Brands (NYSE:KTB) and Cenntro Electric Group (NASDAQ:CENN)

 |15.24%

-98.5% of Kontoor Brands shares are owned by institutional investors.
-Comparatively, 42.4% of Cenntro Electric Group shares are owned by institutional investors.
-2.3% of Kontoor Brands shares are owned by company insiders.
-Comparatively, 30.9% of Cenntro Electric Group shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+42.4% of Cenntro Electric Group shares are held by institutional investors.
+Comparatively, 98.5% of Kontoor Brands shares are held by institutional investors.
+30.9% of Cenntro Electric Group shares are held by company insiders.
+Comparatively, 2.3% of Kontoor Brands shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-Kontoor Brands has a beta of 1.13, suggesting that its stock price is 13% more volatile than the S&P 500.
-Comparatively, Cenntro Electric Group has a beta of 1.02, suggesting that its stock price is 2% more volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for Kontoor Brands and Cenntro Electric Group, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Cenntro Electric Group and Kontoor Brands, as provided by MarketBeat.

 |Sell Ratings